Dans-labs/dariah/docs/Components.md

 ###### `widthStyles` object
 Since this component has to render records in a grid view, it must know something about the widths of the columns.
-That information is contained in this prop, as a css style per column.
+That information is contained in this prop, as a CSS style per column.

 ###### `alt` bool
 The component must know whether it is an ordinary grid row, or whether the fields should